codecoolture/next-joi/README.md

 ### How does it work?

 The validation function will check the incoming request against the defined validation schemas.
 If the request does not comply with the schemas, it will be aborted inmediately and (by default) a `400 BAD REQUEST` response will be returned.
-It is possible to customize this error handling by passing a custom `onFailAction` function to the primary factory function.
+It is possible to customize this error handling by passing a custom `onValidationError` function to the primary factory function.

 **lib/middlewares/validation.ts**